RUNDSP/aql-java/readme.md

 * AQLExecutor - This is a tree walker that walks the AST and executes the statements using the Java API

 ###Code generation
-Gode generation is achieved using [StringTemplates](http://www.stringtemplate.org/).
+code generation is achieved using [StringTemplates](http://www.stringtemplate.org/).
 There is a StringTemplate for each target language, these are:
 * AS_C_Sharp.st - for C#
 * AS_C.st - for C
 * AS_Java.st - for Java